Sulam for Imagineers

 Informational Webinar: View the Recording Here and View the slides Here.

-SFI Action Community is a cohort of twelve USCJ synagogues committed to a seven-month journey of thinking creatively, developing an innovative project and creating an implementation plan.
-There will be a cost for participation that will be announced on June 4th.
-Half the fee will be due upon acceptance in the program.
+SFI Action Community is a cohort of twelve synagogues committed to a seven-month journey of thinking creatively, developing an innovative project, and creating an implementation plan.
+Ben Vorspan and Linda Sussman will be your guides.
+All cohort participants are required to read The Nonprofit Imagineers by Ben Vorspan and utilize the study guide by November 1, 2025.
+There is a $1,000.00 cost for participation.
+Half the fee will be due upon acceptance into the program.

 Our Vision: To infuse a new level of creativity into your synagogue.